patdring/CarND-Term2-MPC-Project/README.md

 - dt: 0.1
 ```

+I was able to determine the following while experimenting with the values N and dt:

+- A smaller dt is better because it increases the resolution.
+At the same time more calculation steps are necessary which has a negative effect on the performance.

+- The same applies to parameter N. The larger the parameter, the longer the calculation time.

+- We want these two parameters set in a way that the MPC is fast enough to control the car in real time.

 ### Polynomial Fitting and MPC Preprocessing

 Simulator provided waypoints have to be transformed into cars coordinate system.
 Then a 3rd- degree polynomial function is fitted to these new, transformed waypoints.
 Cross-track and orientation errors are calculated and used (by the solver block in the diagram above) to define a trajectory.